adi-khot/merlin/docs/source/user_guide/experiment.rst

 Photonic experiments in `Perceval <https://perceval.quandela.net/>`_ bundle a unitary circuit together with classical *detectors* that interpret the raw Fock state probabilities produced by the simulator.
-MerLin reuses this abstraction: passing a :class:`perceval.Experiment` to :class:`~merlin.algorithms.layer.QuantumLayer` lets you specify how each optical mode should be measured without rewriting the quantum layer itself.
+MerLin reuses this abstraction: passing a :class:`perceval.Experiment` to :class:`~merlin.algorithms.layer.QuantumLayer` or to :class:`~merlin.algorithms.kernels.FeatureMap` lets you specify how each optical mode should be measured without rewriting the quantum layer or quantum feature map itself.

 ---------------
 Why use an Experiment?